ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   Type of the statistics to retrieve.
 One of: `macsec_mka_session`, `macsec_policy`, `macsec_mka_statistics`, `bfd_session`.

 `--help|-h`
 :   Get help on this command.
-Optional.

 ### Example
 {: #example-gateway1-stats}